jpiane21/LabelRefinement/README.md

 ## How to run
 This project depends on PyTorch and Torch Vision, which are not installed automatically.

-### Checkout the project
-To checkout the project, use the following command: git clone https://

 ### Download the checkpoint files
 The checkpoint files were too large to include in the repository From the within the project director, run